hafdon/scrape-definitions-teanglann-openai/instructions.md

   - **Do not** include information about other noun forms such as `"gs"` (genitive singular) or `"pl"` (plural).
   - **Do not** include information about the gender of the noun such as `"m"` (masculine) or `"f"` (feminine).
   - **Do not** include variants or alternative forms (e.g., `(Var: diomá)`).
+  - **Do not** include compound phrases or specific types of the word in the definitions.
+Only include the core, primary definitions.

 - **Numbering Definitions:**
   - Numbering should **reset within each part-of-speech category**.